 Never Miss the Powerful Leadership Insights Published Here Regularly!

 About the Author

 Ed Stetzer holds the Billy Graham Distinguished Chair of Church, Mission, and Evangelism at Wheaton College, serves as Dean of the School of Mission, Ministry, and Leadership at Wheaton College, is executive director of the Billy Graham Center, and publishes church leadership resources through Mission Group.
-He is a prolific author, and well-known conference and seminar leader.
-Ed is Interim Teaching Pastor at Moody Church and Regional Director of Lausanne North America.
-He is former executive director for Lifeway Research and is a contributing editor for Christianity Today and a columnist for Outreach Magazine.
+He is a prolific author and well-known conference and seminar leader.
+Ed is Interim Teaching Pastor at Moody Church and Regional Director of Lifeway Research and is a contributing editor for Christianity Today and a columnist for Outreach Magazine.